ietf-wg-ppm/draft-ietf-ppm-dap-taskprov/draft-wang-ppm-dap-taskprov.md

 > OPEN ISSUE: This semantics is awkward, as there's no way for the Leader to
 > distinguish between Collectors who support the extension and those that don't.
-> We should consider adding an extension field to `CollectReq`.

 # Helper Behavior

-Upon receiving of an `AggregateInitializeReq` from the Leader, If the Helper does not support the `task_prov` extension, it MUST ignore the extension payload and process each `ReportShare` as usual.
+Upon receiving a task advertisement from the Leader,  If the Helper does not support the Taskprov extension, it will ignore the extension payload and process the qggregate request as usual.
 In particular, if the Helper does not recognize the task ID, it MUST abort the aggregate request with error "unrecognizedTask".
 Otherwise, if the Helper supports the extension, it proceeds as follows.

-First, the Helper checks that all report shares carried by the request pertain to the same task.
-In particular, it checks that:

-1. Either all report shares have the `task_prov` extension or none do.
-If not the Helper MUST abort with "unrecognizedMessage".
+First, the Helper attempts to parse payload of the "dap-taskprov" HTTP header.

-1. All report shares with the `task_prov` extension have the same extension payload.
-If not, the Helper MUST abort with "unrecognizedMessage".
+If this step fails, the Helper MUST abort with "unrecognizedMessage".

-> OPEN ISSUE: This awkward input validation step could be skipped if
-> `AggregateInitializeReq` had an extension field that we could stick the task
-> configuration in.
-This would also save significantly in overhead.

-Next, the Helper attempts to parse the extension payload.
-If parsing fails, it MUST abort with "unrecognizedMessage".

-Next, the Helper checks that the task ID included in the message matches the task ID derived from the extension payload as defined in {{construct-task-id}}.
+Next, the Helper checks that the task ID indicated in the upload request matches the task ID derived from the `TaskConfig` as defined in {{construct-task-id}}.
 If not, the Helper MUST abort with "unrecognizedTask".

 Next, the Helper decides whether to opt in to the task as described in